top of page

 “I’m keeping a journal so when I become ‘rich and famous’ I can write my autobiography.”

-Estela – Owner of the sewing factory, Ana’s older sister, practical and stressed, secretly romantic, has a criminal record for stealing a lobster.
-She’s overwhelmed by financial pressure but dreams of designing clothes and proving she’s more than her mistakes.
+Estela – The owner of the sewing factory and Ana’s older sister.
+She has a criminal record for stealing a lobster and is overwhelmed by financial pressure.
+She dreams of designing clothes and proving she’s more than her mistakes.

 Key Traits: